NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 #### External Libraries

+Certain setups may require additional, and in some cases specialized, library dependency setup in order to function.
+This is mainly seen around certain display and input options.
+Ones to highlight include:

-* **U8g2** (for monochrome OLED displays): When using the CustomOLED display output option, make sure to either edit directly or define custom build defines for `HELIO_UI_CUSTOM_OLED_I2C` and/or `HELIO_UI_CUSTOM_OLED_SPI`.
-These should resolve to an appropriate U8g2 based device string, such as `U8G2_SSD1309_128X64_NONAME0_F_HW_I2C`, defined en-masse inside of the U8g2 library header file.
+* **U8g2** (monochrome OLED displays): When specifically using the CustomOLED display output option, make sure to either edit directly or define custom build defines for `HELIO_UI_CUSTOM_OLED_I2C` and/or `HELIO_UI_CUSTOM_OLED_SPI`.
+These should resolve to an appropriate U8g2 based device string, such as `U8G2_SSD1309_128X64_NONAME0_F_HW_I2C`, defined en-masse inside of the U8g2 library header file (note: the `_F_` part of the name implies a frame buffer exists for the device to provide non-flickering animations, and is recommended).
 Under this custom option, this library has static linkage against a single custom i2c/SPI device at a time and will require sketch modify/re-upload upon needing any changes.

-* **TFT_eSPI** (for advanced color TFT displays): If using this advanced graphical display library (in place of AdafruitGfx), user library setup via its TFT_eSPI\User_Setup.h library setup file is required.
-This library always has static linkage against a single SPI device at a time and will require sketch modify/re-upload upon needing any changes.
+* **TFT_eSPI** (advanced color TFT displays /w full frame buffer & advanced sprite features): When specifically using the TFT display output option (in lieu of the default AdafruitGFX driven TFT options), user library setup is required via its `TFT_eSPI\User_Setup.h` library setup file.
+This library always has static linkage and will require sketch modify/re-upload upon needing any changes.
+Use of this library is only recommended for advanced users.

+* **BSP_LCD** & **BSP Touch** (STM32746G-Discovery on STM32/mbed only): This particular setup can utilize a STChromaArt-based drawable (in place of U8g2Drawable) with STM32 LDTC frame buffer, and requires advanced user setup via the included `shared\tcMenu_Extra_BspUserSettings.h` library setup file.
+This library always has static linkage and will require sketch modify/re-upload upon needing any changes.
+Use of this library is only recommended for advanced users.

+* **Adafruit ST7789**, **XPT2046 Touchscreen**, **TFT_eSPI**, & **BSP Touch**: These options utilize the `TFT_GFX_WIDTH` and `TFT_GFX_HEIGHT` defines for the screen width/height (defaulting to TFT_eSPI's `TFT_WIDTH` and `TFT_HEIGHT` values if defined, else assuming standard 240x320), and should be either edited directly or defined through custom build defines.
+These values are statically linked and will require sketch modify/re-upload upon needing any changes.

 ### Initialization